 - Greater need to automate payments processing: Automation of accounts receivables will help businesses to be in greater control of incoming cash flows.
 B2B payments have always demanded a high level of manual control but this can’t be the case going forward.
-The pandemic has accelerated the shift to payments automation.
+The pandemic has accelerated the shift to payment automation.
 This shift is only gaining momentum with more organizations replacing on-premise systems with cloud-based solutions, in an effort to automate payments.

 - The cross-border imperative: An increasing number of B2B payments are being made via wire transfers or correspondent banking networks.
 Seamless and secure cross-border payments present a massive opportunity in the B2B space.
-This explains why many of the bigger names in the industry are teaming up with FinTechs to provide flexible cross-border solutions — SWIFT’s gpi, Visa’s B2B Connect program, and Mastercard’s B2B Hub are great examples of innovative cross-border payments infrastructure.
+This explains why many of the bigger names in the industry are teaming up with FinTechs to provide flexible cross-border solutions — SWIFT’s gpi, Visa’s B2B Connect program, and MasterCard’s B2B Hub are great examples of innovative cross-border payments infrastructure.

 A long-term shift or a fleeting trend?

 The adoption of digital payments is not just another fleeting trend.
 This power shift that has been spurred by the pandemic, is here to stay.